vmware/container-service-extension/docs/TEMPLATE_MANAGEMENT.md

 restrict Kubernetes templates from being used by tenants in order to prohibit them from deploying Kubernetes Clusters.

-This is accomplished with the use of Compute Policies feature of vCD 10.0.
+This is accomplished with the use of VDC Compute Policies feature of vCD 10.0.
 CSE 2.5 offers the capability to service providers to tag selected templates and organization VDCs with compute policy which restricts Kubernetes cluster deployments from tagged templates to only tagged organization VDCs.

 ### Enable Restriction on Kubernetes Templates
-Restriction on Kubernetes templates is enabled by leveraging the [template_rules section](/container-service-extension/CSE_CONFIG.md#templte_rules) Service Providers can mark Kubernetes templates as _protected_ by tagging them with a `VdcComputePolicy`.
-To do so, Service Providers need to define a template rule in the config section, whose target is the template to protect, and as `action` a value must be specified for the key `compute_policy`.
+Restriction on Kubernetes templates is enabled by leveraging the [template_rules section](/container-service-extension/CSE_CONFIG.html#templte_rules) in CSE config file.
+Service Providers can mark Kubernetes templates as _protected_ by tagging them with a `VdcComputePolicy`.
+To do so, Service Providers need to define a template rule in the `template_rules` section, whose target is the template to protect, and as `action` a value must be specified for the key `compute_policy`.
 ```yaml
 template_rules:
 - name: Photon Template Rule